ksgwxfan/climate-parser/README.md

 #### Reports

 These functions return robust climatological data, including all-time statistics and for climatological eras.
 As mentioned before, by default, the calculated values are for 30-year periods incremented by 5 years.
 This enables, what I refer to as, climatological-tendency analysis.
 This allows you to see how the averages change over time, as comparisons of a day's, month's, or year's data usually only takes place against one time period.
 How is the long-term average changing?
 I believe it simplifies analysis and makes it easier to see trends.

-An optional `output=True` keyword argument allows the user to save the report externally (in the same folder as the script) to open in a spreadsheet program, allowing further inspection of the data and chart-making.
+In version 2.9x, each report function was upgraded to accept optional keyword arguments for climatology length, increment, and output.
+This makes it significantly easier over previous versions to customize your report.
+The climatology length should always be greater than the increment.
+The smaller the increment, the finer the details seen when doing climatological tendency analysis.

+* So if you wanted a 10-year climatology, incremented every 1 year, you would include `climatology=10, increment=1` in the function call.
+* If you wanted to output a CSV report, simply include `output=True` in the call.
+It will place it in the directory of the script.

-`dayReport(m,d,**output=True)` :: Collects and returns statistics for all specified days in the record `weekReport(m,d**output=True)` :: Gathers and reports for specified week in the entire record `monthReport(m**output=True)` :: Gives a report for a specific month `yearReport(**output=True)` :: Analyzes the entire record and returns a report based on years; no passed-data is needed `metYearReport(**output=True)` :: Same as above, but does so based on meteorological years (March-February) `seasonReport(season,**output=True)` :: Gets a meteorologically-seasoned based statistic report `customReport(m1,d1,*[m2,d2],**output=True)` :: Gets a climatolgical report based on the user-defined custom time-frame
+`dayReport(m,d, climatology=30, increment=5, output=False)` :: Collects and returns statistics for all specified days in the record
+`weekReport(m,d, climatology=30, increment=5, output=False)` :: Gathers and reports for specified week in the entire record
+`monthReport(m, climatology=30, increment=5, output=False)` :: Gives a report for a specific month
+`yearReport(climatology=30, increment=5, output=False)` :: Analyzes the entire record and returns a report based on years; no passed-data is needed
+`metYearReport(climatology=30, increment=5, output=False)` :: Same as above, but does so based on meteorological years (March-February)
+`seasonReport(season, climatology=30, increment=5, output=False)` :: Gets a meteorologically-seasoned based statistic report
+`customReport(m1,d1,*[m2,d2], climatology=30, increment=5, output=False)` :: Gets a climatolgical report based on the user-defined custom time-frame

 ```
 >>> monthReport(12)